d12frosted/elpa-mirror/gnu/denote-readme.txt

         Return list of files matching `REGEXP' in `denote-directory-files'.

+  Function `denote-all-files'
+        Return the list of Denote files in the variable `denote-directory'.
+With optional `OMIT-CURRENT', do not include the current Denote file in the returned list.

   Function `denote-file-name-relative-to-denote-directory'
         Return name of `FILE' relative to the variable `denote-directory'.  `FILE' must be an absolute path.